Phuket Day 1

 We were FINALLY going on our honeymoon.
 BUT.
 But.
 We weren’t JUST going on our honeymoon.

 Because the dates we originally planned ended up clashing with the earthquake that shook parts of Thailand.
-Call it coincidence.
+Call it a coincidence.
 Call it grace.
 But I call it a little whisper from the universe saying, “I will only give you the best – people, experiences, everything.”
-And rightly so! 🙏)
+And rightly so! 🙏

 WHY Should You Read This Blog?